GIJack/harbor-wave/README.md

 NOTE: REPORT ALL BUGS.
 ISSUE TRACKER IS ENABLED AND AWAITING YOUR REPORT

-Harbor Wave is a Utility for the Digital Ocean(https://digitalocean.com), cloud service, to rapidly spin up and destroy droplets based on custom templates.
+Harbor Wave is a Utility for the Digital Ocean(https://digitalocean.com), cloud service, to deploy temporary applications using droplets based on custom templates.
+While using multiple machines, it is possible to deploy an application as a swarm of droplets, each with a unique sequence number.
+You can do this simply by specifying the amount of droplets with the spawn command.

-Machines are are spawned as a sequence with basename + N, where N is sequence number.
+Communication and interaction between droplets is up to the application in the template, but can be facilitated via the private networking between droplets that exists by default

 Based on a digital Ocean API python lib: https://github.com/koalalorenzo/python-digitalocean

-created with custom templates created by disk-image-scripts in mind: https://github.com/GIJack/disk-image-scripts
+This is designed as part of an application stack with Disk-Image-Scripts, which is to generate custom template images: https://github.com/GIJack/disk-image-scripts

 Steps
 ====